Key takeaways

 Training and certifications

-Your maintenance staff should have the appropriate training and skills to handle a wide range of maintenance tasks.
-This way, your maintenance team is capable of carrying out repairs and replacements without putting themselves or others at risk.
+Your maintenance staff should have the appropriate training and skills to handle various maintenance tasks.
+This way, your maintenance team can carry out repairs and replacements without putting themselves or others at risk.
 Plus, certifications and training enhance the quality of work performed.

 Encourage your maintenance team to implement cross-training and safety training so staff members are well-versed in all aspects of property maintenance.
-Additionally, you should urge staff to continue their education through online courses and stay updated on the latest industry trends.
+Additionally, it would help if you urged staff to continue their education through online courses and stay updated on the latest industry trends.

 Resource management